 Trade Without Any Fees With Robinhood’s Blockchain-Based App

-The “Occupy Wall Street” movement 6 years ago in New York gave Baiju Bhatt the co-founder of Robinhood and Vlad Tenev an innovative idea that had the potential to change the stocks market scene.
+The “Occupy Wall Street” movement 6 years ago in New York gave Baiju Bhatt the co-founder of Robinhood and Vlad Tenev an innovative idea that had the potential to change the stock market scene.
 The idea was to let people trade stocks without any fees.

 “We had this crazy idea: If we make it free and make it easy to use on mobile phones, we would see a new generation of customers”, Bhatt said.